canonical/ubuntu-frame/docs/explanation/the-graphics-core22-snap-interface.md

    exec "$@"
    ```
-1. it should support (include, in Ubuntu 22.04 ABI-compatible versions, and ensure the application can find them) as many of the [supported API](#supported-apis) libraries (and their dependencies) as possible/applicable
+1. it should support (include, in Ubuntu 22.04 ABI-compatible versions, and ensure the application can find them) as many of the {ref}`supported API <the-graphics-core22-snap-interface#supported-apis>` libraries (and their dependencies) as possible/applicable
 1. if your provider uses the Mesa stack:
    - provide the `drirc.d` content source holding the app-specific workarounds
 1. if your provider supports X11: